apache/fury-site/docs/object-serialization/xlang.md

 ---

 Xlang is Fory's default object serialization mode.
 It uses one portable binary format across Java, Python, C++, Go, Rust, JavaScript/TypeScript, C#, Swift, Dart, Scala, and Kotlin.
-Each runtime's [Basic Serialization](#runtime-guides) page owns its API and model examples; this page explains the rules that peers must share.
+Each language-specific [Basic Serialization](#language-guides) page documents the relevant API and model examples; this page explains the rules that peers must share.

 Read [Core Concepts](core-concepts.md) first for the object graph, schema, reference, and polymorphism concepts shared by xlang and native modes.

 ## Overview

-Use xlang serialization when bytes cross runtime boundaries, including polyglot services, data pipelines, and frontend/backend communication.
+Use xlang serialization when bytes cross language boundaries, including polyglot services, data pipelines, and frontend/backend communication.
 It provides:

 - Direct serialization of native language models without requiring an IDL.